Courses given by the Department of Industrial Design

 ID363 | VISUAL NARRATIVE IN DESIGN I | 3 | 2.00 | 2.00 | 5.0 |

-Course ContentA new look at the design process through storytelling and visual communication.
-Aims to provide students with basic concepts and thinking tools of visual narrative to find new ways of exploration, explanation and presentation.
-Study of different narrative approaches and practice on different creation techniques.
-Exercises on graphic storytelling, game development, paper-prototyping, scenario building, storyboarding and film making. | |||||
+Course ContentA new look at design communication through visual storytelling perspective.
+Exploration of basic concepts and tools of narrative to develop new ways of explanation and presentation.
+Study of different narrative approaches and practice with various creation techniques.
+Exercises on graphic storytelling, paper-prototyping, scenario building, storyboarding and filmmaking. | |||||

 ID365 | COLOR IN PRODUCT DESIGN | 3 | 2.00 | 2.00 | 5.0 |